-- 49. Djibouti welcomed the establishment of several specialised committees and measures taken to harmonise legislation with ratified international instruments. - 50.
-The delegation noted that Yemen had adopted a number of legislative and legal measures to protect all human rights and that the council of ministers had recently appointed experts to elaborate a national human rights strategy containing several focuses, including to: harmonize laws with the international instruments Yyemen has ratified, integrate the concepts and principles of human rights in all educational curricula.
+- 49. Djibouti welcomed the establishment of several specialized committees and measures taken to harmonize legislation with ratified international instruments. - 50.
+The delegation noted that Yemen had adopted a number of legislative and legal measures to protect all human rights and that the Council of Ministers had recently appointed experts to elaborate a national human rights strategy that focused, inter alia, on harmonizing laws with the international instruments Yemen has ratified and integrating the concepts and principles of human rights in all educational curriculums.
 Within the Ministry of Human Rights there are a number of departments that are directly concerned with human issues like the general directorate of complaints and petitions. - 51.
-Freedom of expression and opinion and freedom of the press are perfectly protected through the constitution and no restrictions or threats are facing journalists.
+Freedom of expression and opinion and freedom of the press are perfectly protected through the Constitution and no restrictions or threats are facing journalists.
 Yemen receives a great number of foreign media correspondents and there are more than 400 publications available in Yemen.
 The President of the Republic has recently issued a decree preventing imprisonment of any journalist for any issue connected with publications and freedom of opinion and speech.
-The Jewish people, the Baha'is and other minorities in Yemen live a secure and stable life, protected by the constitution and enjoy all human rights without any discrimination on the basis of religion or ethnicity.
-The delegation affirmed that no capital punishment through lapidation has ever taken place in Yemen. - 52.
-The delegation noted that there are continued efforts in order to combat trafficking in children which is a shrinking phenomenon and that Yemen had adopted a comprehensive plan to combat the smuggling of children outside the country.
-Solitary confinement is strictly limited to three cases: as a disciplinary measure in prisons and which cannot exceed 15 days; for those who have received capital punishment sentences and finally for detainees who suffer mental diseases, before referring them to mental care institutions. - 53.
-The delegation categorically refuted the need for Yemen to take any measures to abolish child executions because it doesn't exist and has no place in the laws, legislations and the judiciary.
-The texts have determined the age of criminal responsibility that would constitute a possible basis for capital punishment by 18 years.
-No child under 18 has ever been executed, and this finds its basis in the Islamic Chariaa.
-Sexual harassment is addressed in two rubrics of the penal code namely under rape and under acts of indecency.
+The Jewish people, the Baha'is and other minorities in Yemen live a secure and stable life, protected by the Constitution and enjoy all human rights without any discrimination on the basis of religion or ethnicity.
+The delegation affirmed that no capital punishment through stoning has ever taken place in Yemen. - 52.
+The delegation noted that there are continued efforts to combat trafficking in children, which is a shrinking phenomenon, and that Yemen had adopted a comprehensive plan to combat the smuggling of children outside the country.
+Solitary confinement is strictly limited to three cases: as a disciplinary measure in prisons, which cannot exceed 15 days; for those who have received capital sentences; and finally for detainees who suffer mental diseases, before referring them to mental care institutions. - 53.
+The delegation categorically refuted the need for Yemen to take any measures to abolish child executions because they do not exist and have no place in legislation or the judicial system.
+The age of criminal responsibility that would constitute a possible basis for capital punishment is 18 years.
+No child under 18 has ever been executed, and this finds its basis in the Islamic sharia.
+Sexual harassment is addressed in the penal code namely under the categories of rape and acts of indecency.
 Sexual harassment is well covered and sanctioned by the law.
 The delegation categorically stated that there is no policy that advocates torture in Yemen.
-Torture is criminalized by both the constitution and the laws and the perpetrators of such crimes are punished after being tried and the acts of torture are not covered by prescription.
-The places of pre-trial detention and prisons are under the direst supervision of the judiciary.
-In the very rare cases where it has been proven that an accused has been tortured, those responsible were apprehended and questioned administratively first, and if it is proven that their acts were deliberate, they were referred to courts. - 54.
-The delegation affirmed that all places of detention are under the supervision of the judiciary and that the rights of detainees are fully protected.
-Any shortcomings are due to the scarcity of financial resources available.
-The delegation stressed that the fight against terrorism in Yemen is carried out in a manner that respects all human rights and that Yemen has sought to engage in dialogue with the perpetrators of terrorist acts in order to convince them to forsake the path they had adopted.
+Torture is criminalized by both the Constitution and the laws and the perpetrators of such crimes are punished after being tried and the acts of torture are not covered by prescription.
+Places of pretrial detention and prisons are under the direct supervision of the judiciary.
+In the very rare cases where it has been proven that an accused was tortured, those responsible were apprehended and questioned administratively first, and if their acts proved to be deliberate, they were referred to courts. - 54.
+All places of detention are under the supervision of the judiciary and the rights of detainees are fully protected.
+Any shortcomings are due to the scarcity of financial resources.
+The fight against terrorism in Yemen is carried out in a manner that respects all human rights and Yemen has sought to engage in dialogue with the perpetrators of terrorist acts in order to convince them to forsake the path they adopted.
 Trials are held according to the legal norms and there is cooperation with the relevant United Nations organs.